 The maximum extension of time is two years; however, some graduate programs may reduce the maximum period of extension.

-The graduate program forwards the completed Request for Time Extension to Complete Master’s Requirements form to Graduate Study and Lifelong Learning.
+The graduate program forwards the completed Request for Time Extension to Complete Master’s Requirements form to Oakland University Graduate School.
 Approved requests must include an updated Plan of Study and revalidation or denial of Oakland University courses that will be more than six years old at the time of graduation.

-Graduate Study and Lifelong Learning will communicate in writing the final decision to the petitioner with a copy sent to the student’s graduate program.
+Oakland University Graduate School will communicate in writing the final decision to the petitioner with a copy sent to the student’s graduate program.

 International students should first contact the International Students and Scholars Office to discuss program extension regulations monitored through SEVIS.